 Medical coding compliance consists of providing analysis, auditing, investigation, recommendations, research, and other support to ensure observance or conformity with official coding policies, regulations, requirements, and standards.
 Revenue integrity consists of providing analysis, auditing, investigation, recommendations, research, and other support to prevent or recapture lost revenue from healthcare operations.

 Advanced knowledge of the International Classification of Diseases, Clinical Modification (ICD-CM), and Procedural Coding System (PCS); Healthcare Common Procedure Coding System (HCPCS); and Current Procedural Terminology (CPT).

 Advanced knowledge of reimbursement systems, including Prospective Payment System (PPS) and Diagnostic Related Groupings (DRGs); Ambulatory Payment Classifications (APCs); and Resource-Based Relative Value Scale (RBRVS).

-Understanding of industry nomenclature; medical and procedural terminology; anatomy and physiology; pharmacology; and disease processes.
+Advanced knowledge and understanding of industry nomenclature; medical and procedural terminology; anatomy and physiology; pharmacology; and disease processes.